apache/trafficcontrol/docs/source/admin/quick_howto/dnssec.rst

 		DNSSEC Key Change Confirmation

 #.
-In order for DNSSEC to work properly, the DS Record information needs to be added to the parent zone of the CDN's domain (e.g. If the CDN's domain is 'ciab.cdn.local' the parent zone is 'cdn.local').
-If you control your parent zone you can enter this information yourself, otherwise you will need to work with your DNS team to get the DS Record added to the parent zone.
+In order for :abbr:`DNSSEC (DNS Security Extensions)` to work properly, the :abbr:`DS (Delegation of Signing)` Record information needs to be added to the parent zone of the CDN's domain (e.g. If the CDN's domain is 'ciab.cdn.local' the parent zone is 'cdn.local').
+If you control your parent zone you can enter this information yourself, otherwise you will need to work with your DNS team to get the :abbr:`DS (Delegation of Signing)` Record added to the parent zone.

 #.
-Once DS Record information has been added to the parent zone, DNSSEC needs to be activated for the CDN so that Traffic Router will sign responses.
-Go back to the CDN details page for this CDN, and set the 'DNSSEC Enabled' field to 'true', then click the green 'Update' button.
+Once :abbr:`DS (Delegation of Signing)` Record information has been added to the parent zone, DNSSEC needs to be activated for the CDN so that Traffic Router will sign responses.
+Go back to the CDN details page for this CDN, and set the 'DNSSEC Enabled' field to 'true', then click the green :guilabel:`Update` button.

 	.. figure:: dnssec/06.png
 		:width: 60%